metaleap/vscode-appz/libs/go/readme.md

 ```go
 func Main(main func(Vscode), stdIn io.Reader, stdOut io.Writer)
 ```
-Vsc creates a `Vscode` implementation that communicates via the specified input and output streams (with `stdIn` if `nil` defaulting to `os.Stdin`, and `stdOut` if `nil` defaulting to `os.Stdout`), then loops forever to never `return`.
+Main creates a `Vscode` implementation that communicates via the specified input and output streams (with `stdIn` if `nil` defaulting to `os.Stdin`, and `stdOut` if `nil` defaulting to `os.Stdout`), then loops forever to never `return`.